harry81ful/Playwright_Automation/README.md

 - Installation

-  - After cloning to clone, users can install dependencies using <npm install>.
-User can also install separatley all the required tools
+  - After cloning the repository, users can install dependencies using <npm install>.
+User can also install separately all the required tools
-  - Install plawright from the extensions (VS code as an example)
+  - Install playwright from the extensions (VS code as an example)

 - Clean Install
   - If you get version conflicts or unexpected errors <rm -rf node_modules package-lock.json> and <npm cache clean --force>
   - Install dependencies with <npm install -D playwright@latest >
   - Faker for generating names, address, phone number etc using <npm install -D @faker-js/faker>
-  - Allure reports can installed using <npm install -D allure-playwright> adn install command line with <npm install -g allure-commandline --save-dev>
+  - Allure reports can installed using <npm install -D allure-playwright> and install command line with <npm install -g allure-commandline --save-dev>

 ## Running tests